saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 ### p
 luenza vaccine that is appropriate for the recipient’s a d health status should be used.
-Specific age indications d fl d (T bl 1) C
+Specific age indications f d fl d (T bl

-3
+) C

-quadrivalent vaccines.
+2022-meeting-announcement).
+All influenza vaccines expected to be available in the United States for the 2022–23 season will be quadrivalent vaccines.
 For the 2022–23 season, U.S. egg-based influenza vaccines (i.e., vaccines other than ccIIV4 and RIV4) will contain HA derived from